veteranbv/project_capture/README.md

 - 🧠 AI-Ready: Captures project contents in a format optimized for AI/LLM consumption
 - 🎨 Modern UI: Intuitive and visually appealing web interface using Streamlit
-- 📁 Smart Filtering: Honors `.gitignore` patterns and excludes common build artifacts
+- 📁 Smart Filtering: Granular control over `.gitignore` patterns and custom ignore rules:
+  - Use local and/or project `.gitignore` files
+  - Import patterns from existing files
+  - Define custom ignore patterns
+  - Configure per project
 - 🌳 Directory Tree: Generates a clear visual representation of your project structure
 - 📄 File Contents: Captures the contents of all relevant project files
 - 🔧 Configurable: Easily customizable output and project names